Genia Nemenoff: “Luboshutz & Nemenoff” piano duo

-The Luboshutz & Nemenoff piano duo’s notable concert appearance include a performance at the Tanglewood Festival with the Boston Symphony Orchestra and at Robin Hood Dell with the Philadelphia Orchestra.
+The Luboshutz & Nemenoff piano duo's notable concert appearance include a performance at the Tanglewood Festival with the Boston Symphony Orchestra and at Robin Hood Dell with the Philadelphia Orchestra.
 In 1956, they performed Mozart's Concerto in F for three pianos in collaboration with pianist Boris Goldovsky, son of Lea Luboshutz, as part of the Mozart bicentennial.
 The three pianists took a twenty-three piece orchestra on a five‐week tour.
 They reprised the collaboration two years later featuring keyboard music of J.S.
 Bach.

 In promoting new duo piano literature, the couple premiered numerous works including not only transcriptions arranged by Luboshutz, but also pieces by new composers.
 On November 5, 1943, the duo premiered Bohuslav Martinu’s two-piano concerto with Eugene Ormandy and the Philadelphia Orchestra.
 This concerto was dedicated to the duo.
 Martinu composed the work after being impressed by their performance with conductor Serge Koussevitsky in 1942.

 Teaching career

 Nemenoff served as the faculty member of New England Conservatory when her performance life was curtailed around 1960.
-She was also appointed by the Michigan State University, where she was the joint head of the piano department with Luboshutz from 1962-1968.
+She was also appointed by the Michigan State University, where she was the joint head of the piano department with Luboshutz from 1962 to 1968.
 She was also the only female faculty member of the department at that time.
-Nemenoff continued to teach after her husband’s death in 1971.
+Nemenoff continued to teach after her husband's death in 1971.
 She has influenced many female pupils who later became well accomplished pianists, such as Patricia Medley, Barbara Dixon, etc.